An online library of English translations of key selected writings on contemporary art in Japan

 Wordshape is our hybrid type foundry, publishing entity, distributor of the Japanese graphic design magazine IDEA /アイデア and related Japanese graphic design books, and software company.

-A brand new 52-page booklet by Ian Lynam that examines notions of authenticity via design, consumption, and history.
+A 52-page booklet by Ian Lynam that examines notions of authenticity via design, consumption, and history.

 We co-edited and co-curated Slanted #35, an issue wholly devoted to LA.